MariaDB4j/MariaDB4j/README.md

 What?
 =====

+MariaDB4j is a Java "launcher" for MariaDB (=MySQL(R)), allowing to use it from Java without ANY installation / external dependencies.
+Read again: You do NOT have to have MariaDB binaries installed on your system to use MariaDB4j!

-MariaDB is "a backward compatible, drop-in replacement of the MySQL(R) Database Server" :
+Background: MariaDB is "a backward compatible, drop-in replacement of the MySQL(R) Database Server" :
 * Homepage: http://mariadb.org
 * FAQ: http://kb.askmonty.org/en/mariadb-faq
 * Wikipedia: http://en.wikipedia.org/wiki/MariaDB

-MariaDB4j is a Java "launcher" for MariaDB, allowing to use it from Java without ANY installation / external dependencies.
-Read again: You do NOT have to have MariaDB binaries installed on your system to use MariaDB4j!

 How?
 (Java)
 ----